FLNR-JINR/er/docs/decays.rst

 We assume the exponential distribution of the interaction position along the trajectory of an ion inside the target.
 It could be true in the case of constant (energy independent) total interaction cross section.
 In reality we deal with a kind of approximation.
-One can reproduce uniform distribution of interactions in the target setting very large value of :math:`\Lambda`.

 The survival probability :math:`p_s` of an ion after passing the path :math:`x` is: